useflyyer/flyyer-docs/docs/getting-started.md

 Alternatively, you can integrate Flyyer to manage link previews and social media images enriched from your website (no effort required).
 You can choose templates that are already available.
 [Check it out][flyyer-guides] before coming here.
 :::

-## Create project
+## Create deck

 Create a new Flyyer app using [`create-flyyer-app`][create-flyyer-app], which sets up everything automatically for you.
-To start a project follow the steps below.
+To start a deck follow the steps below.

 <!-- MDX variables -->
 import Tabs from '@theme/Tabs';